-We live in a beautiful house close to the beach with big sliding glass doors that invite fresh air to wash freely through our home.
+I live in a house with big sliding glass doors that invite fresh air to wash freely through the home.

-With wide-open doors, we often have unexpected feathered visitors.
+With doors that are left wide open, I often have unexpected feathered visitors.
 They dart into the house, not noticing that they are leaving the leafy garden to enter a modern brick construction.

-I’m usually alerted by the excited barking of our little dog, driven as much by curiosity as by instinct.
+I’m usually alerted to their entrance by the excited barking of my little dog, driven as much by curiosity as by instinct.
 The lounge erupts into chaos, with Skittles leaping and lunging after the frightened bird.
-The little creature flaps hopelessly from wall to ceiling, leaving a trail of feathers.
+The little creature flaps hopelessly from wall to ceiling, leaving a trail of feathers behind.

-When this happens, I work to calm down both the delicate little visitor and the excited dog before quietly shepherding the bird towards an open door to escape back to the great outdoors again.
+When this happens, I work to calm down both the delicate little visitor and the excited dog before quietly shepherding the bird toward an open door to escape back to the great outdoors again.

-Although the bird was trapped inside, the little fellow who had flown in was already calm.
+Although the bird was trapped inside, he was calm.

-He sat on the back of a chair, with his head cocked to one side, and looked at me with an air of intrigue.
-Almost reluctantly, I steered him towards the open door.
+He sat on the back of a chair, his head cocked to one side, and looked at me with an air of intrigue.
+Almost reluctantly, I steered him toward the open door.
 He settled confidently on the railing of the wooden deck outside.

 We held each other’s gaze for a while.
-In that tranquil moment I realized that the bird was a great teacher.
+In that tranquil moment, I realized that this little bird was a great teacher.

 From time to time, we human beings become trapped on our journeys.
 We find ourselves in unfamiliar places, seemingly ensnared by the vagaries of life.

-Like most of the birds that come into our house, fear and panic incapacitate us.
-Without clarity of thought, we fly around desperately, crashing into walls, and hiding in dark corners.
+As happens with most of the birds that have come into my house, fear and panic incapacitate us.
+Without clarity of thought, we fly around desperately, crashing into walls and hiding in dark corners.

-What we don’t realize at the time is that we are incapacitated by our own thoughts.
+What we don’t realize is that we are incapacitated by our own thoughts.
 There are always solutions to our most pressing problems, just as the wide-open doors of my house offer a solution to the trapped birds.
-But panic makes us blind.
+But panic makes us blind to them.